mohmiim/MLIntroduction/session-2/README.md

                                                          target_size=(100,100),
                                                          shuffle=False)
 ```
-it is pretty much similar code to what we did with the training set, but we pass it the folder for the testing set instead of the training one, and we set shuffle to False since we do not want to shuffle or testing set.
+It is similar code to what we did with the training set, but we pass it the folder for the testing set instead of the training folder, and we set shuffle to False since we do not want to shuffle or testing set.

-now we can call our test function agiann but this time with the testing data set and see what do we get
+now we can call our test function agian but this time with the testing data set and see what do we get

 ```python
    test(generator=test_generator, model=model)